socrabytes/mass-calculator-helm-chart/README.md

 ## Application Overview

-The Mass Calculator is a Go-based service that provides HTTP endpoints to compute the mass of geometric shapes:
+The Mass Calculator is a Go-based service that calculates the mass of geometric shapes based on their dimensions and material density.
+It provides HTTP endpoints to compute the mass of:

 * Aluminium sphere based on its diameter (`/aluminium/sphere`)
 * Iron cube based on its side length (`/iron/cube`)